lian666666666666666666666/OpenHands/maze_game/README.md

 2. Follow the on-screen menu to navigate the game
 3. Choose options to advance turns, provide input, or start a new game

+### Advanced Terminal Interface

+1. Run `python advanced_terminal_interface.py` or `./run_advanced.sh`
+2. Use the following controls:
+   - N: Start a new game
+   - A: Toggle auto mode (AI will navigate automatically)
+   - S: Show/hide the complete solution path
+   - E: Execute the complete solution at once
+   - Q: Quit the game
+3. Watch as the AI player intelligently navigates through the maze

 ## Customization

 You can customize the game by modifying the following parameters: